Illegal number: Illegal primes

 An illegal prime is an illegal number which is also prime.
 One of the earliest illegal prime numbers was generated in March 2001 by Phil Carmody.
-Its binary representation corresponds to a compressed version of the C source code of a computer program implementing the DeCSS decryption algorithm, which can be used by a computer to circumvent a DVD's copy protection.
+Its binary representation corresponds to a gzip-compressed version of the C source code of a computer program implementing the DeCSS decryption algorithm, which can be used by a computer to circumvent a DVD's copy protection.

 Protests against the indictment of DeCSS author Jon Lech Johansen and legislation prohibiting publication of DeCSS code took many forms.
 One of them was the representation of the illegal code in a form that had an intrinsically archivable quality.
 Since the bits making up a computer program also represent a number, the plan was for the number to have some special property that would make it archivable and publishable (one method was to print it on a T-shirt).
 The primality of a number is a fundamental property of number theory and is therefore not dependent on legal definitions of any particular jurisdiction.

+Admissible databases

-The large prime database of the PrimePages website records the top 20 primes of various special forms; one of them is proof of primality using the elliptic curve primality proving (ECPP) algorithm.
+The large prime database of the PrimePages website records the top 5,000 primes of any form.
+It also records the top 20 primes of various special forms; one of them is proof of primality using the elliptic curve primality proving (ECPP) algorithm.
 Thus, if the number were large enough and proved prime using ECPP, it would be published.
+(Technically, prime numbers are proven using ECPP usually because they are not of a special form that allows proof using a simpler method.
+PrimePages includes a note that "this Top 20 category doesn't fit with the rest and has a strong possibility of being removed in the future.")

+The probable prime number database of Henri Lifchitz & Renaud Lifchitz records the top 10,000 probable primes of any form.